 Wednesday, 29 April 2026

-BB Nimbalkar: a victim of bias
+BB Nimbalkar: victim of a ruler's inferiority complex

 The small territory of Kathiawar based in the western part of India in the Gujarat peninsula had a ruler whose heart was as small as the land he governed.
 He was known as the Takore Sahab of Rajkot, Pradumansinhji.